Correlation Between Balanced Fund and Global Opportunities

 Pair Corralation between Balanced Fund and Global Opportunities

 Assuming the 90 days horizon Balanced Fund Retail is expected to under-perform the Global Opportunities.
-In addition to that, Balanced Fund is 1.01 times more volatile than Global Opportunities Fund.
-It trades about -0.12 of its total potential returns per unit of risk.
-Global Opportunities Fund is currently generating about -0.11 per unit of volatility.
-If you would invest 1,260 in Global Opportunities Fund on December 2, 2024 and sell it today you would lose (132.00) from holding Global Opportunities Fund or give up 10.48% of portfolio value over 90 days.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Balanced Fund Retail is 1.17 times less risky than Global Opportunities.
+The mutual fund trades about -0.06 of its potential returns per unit of risk.
+The Global Opportunities Fund is currently generating about 0.0 of returns per unit of risk over similar time horizon.
+If you would invest 1,094 in Global Opportunities Fund on December 30, 2024 and sell it today you would lose (2.00) from holding Global Opportunities Fund or give up 0.18% of portfolio value over 90 days.

 Time Period3 Months [change]